AdobeDocs/developers-animatesdk-docs/Layer_Parenting_Object/layerParenting1.md

 #### Example

-The following example gets the layer parent of the first frame of the ninth layer:
+The following example gets the layer parent from the first frame of the ninth layer:

 ```javascript